FocusedDevs/nexus-repository-composer/README.md

         }
     }

+## Installing the plugin

+You can download published KAR artifacts from our [Focused Devs Packages Section](https://github.com/FocusedDevs/nexus-repository-composer/packages)

+Copy the `nexus-repository-composer-<version>-bundle.kar` file into the `<nexus_dir>/deploy` folder for your Nexus Repository installation.

+Start or restart your nexus instance, and you should be able to see the new repository types (e.g. `composer (hosted, proxy, group)`) in the available Repository Recipes.

 ## The Fine Print

-This is **NOT SUPPORTED** by Focus Devs, and is a contribution of ours to the open source community
+This is **NOT SUPPORTED** by Focused Devs, and is a contribution of ours to the open source community

 Remember:

 * Use this contribution at the risk tolerance that you have
-* Do NOT file Focus Devs support tickets related to Composer support in regard to this plugin
+* Do NOT file Focused Devs support tickets related to Composer support in regard to this plugin
 * DO file issues here on GitHub, so that the community can pitch in